sarahciston/codingcare/posts/guide.md

 ![map of ladymouth](../assets/img/ladymouthappchart.png)

 For example, here's a map I made of my first Python project, called *ladymouth*.
-It did not yet include all these parts.
-As I learned what I would need to make it operate the way I imagined, I added each part.
+When I made the map, it did not yet include all these parts (almost none, in fact).
+As I learned what I would need to make it operate the way I imagined, I was able to start coding each part.
 I ended up building only portions of the work, but this map helped me understand where I *could* go if I wanted to.
 It also helped me understand that I didn't have to try to do everything at once (which is a tendency of mine).
+{: .caption }

+Also, note that map was made after I had built maybe a quarter of what I hoped the project would include.
+If I had made the map at the very start of the project, it would have had a lot more "?!?!" and "Here be dragons" on it — so don't worry if you don't know what terms or shapes your map should have, or what tools you'll come to use.
+Describe as best you can, just to get something down.
+When mapping an exhibition I would go on to create, I didn't know what would go in the center of the room and drew a large swirling spiral, saying "something amazing should happen here, but what?" because I had no idea!
+A few months later, surprise!, I ended up placing a very spiral-like labyrinth in the middle of the room.
 {: .caption }

 How do you practice dreaming *critically*?